starmap-project/starmap/README.txt

 1D: (par,dt,k,x) or (par,dt,k,x,t)
 2D: (par,dt,k,x,y) or (par,dt,k,x,y,t)
 3D: (par,dt,k,x,y,z) or (par,dt,k,x,y,z,t)
-- Multiplication factor for decay coefficients.
+ - Multiplication factor for decay coefficients, reducing Gibbs oscillations.
  - Vector par.mom_order must exist if this function is specified.
  - If t not specified, the function is only evaluated once (in the first time step).
-- Via par.f_position one can define whether the filter is applied after each 'substep' or 'full' time-step ('' turns off the filer).
+ - Via par.f_position one can define whether the filter is applied after each 'substep' or 'full' time-step ('' turns off the filter).
 =================================================================